Software-Knife-and-Tool/thorn/README.md

 % sudo make install
 ```

-Related build targets, `debug` and `profile`, compile for debugging and profiling respectively.`make` with no arguments prints the available targets.
+`make` with no arguments prints the available targets.

 If you want to repackage *thorn* after a change to the library sources: